BadLuckBurt/dfu-worlddata-editor/docs/dfu-worlddata-editor.md

 Using the `Delete row` and `Delete column` buttons you can remove rows or columns to shrink the size of your location.
 You will be asked to enter the number of the row or column you wish to delete.

-Below these buttons you will find a categorised list that contains all the available RMB blocks.
-Clicking on a category, for example Alchemy 2 will expand that category and show it's available blocks.
+Below these buttons you will find a categorized list that contains all the available RMB blocks.
+Clicking on a category, for example **Alchemy 2** will expand that category and show it's available blocks.

 Clicking on a block in this list puts a white border around it to show that it's selected.
 After selecting a block, click on a block in the exterior block grid to replace it with the one you've selected.